Course instructor

 Grading

-Component | Number of assignments per component | Points per assignment |
+ComponentNumber of assignments per componentPoints per assignment

-Grading in the course is based on your performance on 3 projects and 10 lab exercises.
-(In the first week, the lab will focus on making sure that you have R set up on your computer and that you know how to install packages.
-Each project will include a small amount of background reading for context, but the lab exercises will be self contained.
-The data sets analyzed for projects will be extracted from one of the papers assigned for background reading.
-The assignment will identify a small number of questions, typically two or three, posed by the background reading that can be addressed using the data.
+Grading in the course is based on your performance on 3 projects and 10 lab exercises.[1]In the first week, the lab will focus on making sure that you have R set up on your computer and that you know how to install packages.
+Each project may include a small amount of background reading for context, but the lab exercises will be self contained.
+When the data sets are derived from published papers, I’ll include a reference and a link to the paper.
+Sometimes the data will be from simulations, in some cases simulations that I do ahead of time, in others simulations that you’ll do on your own.
+The assignment will identify a small number of questions, typically two or three, that can be addressed using the data.
 Your task will be to identify and perform the appropriate analyses and to interpret the results of those analyses in light of the questions posed in the assignment.
 I will clean and simplify the data before we provide it to you so that you can focus on using the principles you’ve learned to answer the questions.